Anthony Carter (American football): College career

 By his sophomore year, Carter was the Wolverines primary option at receiver.
-That season, he became the first second-year player to be voted Michigan team Most Valuable Player.
-A three-time All-American, he was named Big Ten Conference MVP his senior season, and finished fourth in voting for the Heisman Trophy.
-He was the third NCAA Division I FBS athlete to total 1000 career yards on both kick returns and punt returns.
+That season, he became the first sophomore to be voted Michigan team MVP.
+As a three-time All-American, he was named Big Ten Most Valuable Player his senior season, and finished fourth in voting for the Heisman Trophy.
+He was the third NCAA Division I FBS athlete to total 1,000 career yards on both kick returns and punt returns.
 He holds the NCAA career record for highest average gain per play (Min.
-5,000 yards, 275-374 plays, 5,197 on 298).
+5,000 yards, 275–374 plays, 5,197 on 298).

-In 2001 Carter was elected to the College Football Hall of Fame.
+In 2001, Carter was elected to the College Football Hall of Fame.
 On December 12, 2014, the Big Ten Network included Carter on "The Mount Rushmore of Michigan Football", as chosen by online fan voting.
 Carter was joined in the honor by Charles Woodson, Tom Harmon, and Desmond Howard.